 2. St Pancras International

-Next door to King’s Cross Station is London’s favourite Destination Station, St Pancras International.
+Next door to King’s Cross is St Pancras International station.
 Outside you’ll see the neo-gothic facade of St Pancras where the Weasley’s magical Ford Anglia takes off in Harry Potter and the Chamber of Secrets.

 3. Piccadilly Circus